cstoicescu/Sub-and-Sync/README.md

 ## Files

-1. **`opensubtitles.py`**: This script scans a given folder for video files, downloads the best matching Romanian subtitles from OpenSubtitles, and saves them as `.srt` files in UTF-8 encoding.
+1. **`opensubtitles.py`**: This script scans a given folder for video files, downloads the best matching Romanian ( or any other language) subtitles from OpenSubtitles, and saves them as `.srt` files in UTF-8 encoding.

 2. **`sub_and_sync.py`**: This script extends the functionality of `opensubtitles.py` by additionally synchronizing the downloaded subtitles with the video using `ffsubsync`.